Waste

 The Australian Greens believe that:

-2. Australia should adopt a zero waste goal to conserve natural resources for future generations, avoid the build-up of toxic and noxious substances, conserve water, and achieve deep cuts in greenhouse gas emissions and other pollution.
+2. Australia should adopt a zero waste goal to conserve natural resources for future generations, avoid the build-up of toxic substances, conserve water, and achieve net negative greenhouse gas emissions and deep cuts in other sources of pollution.

-5. The full social, health, environmental and economic costs must be assessed when making decisions about the use of materials and the management and disposal of waste.
+6. The full social, health, environmental and economic costs must be assessed when making decisions about the use of materials to enable a move towards a circular economy.

-6. Manufacturers, distributors and retailers should be required to adopt product stewardship, taking financial and physical responsibility for a product at the end of its life.
+7. Product stewardship, taking financial and physical responsibility for a product at the end of its life, should be mandated for manufacturers, distributors and retailers.

-9. There should be high standards of transparency and accountability for industry, including the recycling industry.
+10. There should be high standards of transparency and accountability for the management of waste across industry, especially the waste management and recycling industries.

 Aims